solun-pm/cli/README.md

 ## Usage
 The `solun` command can be used to upload files with optional settings for brute force protection, password, end-to-end encryption, and auto deletion.
+The `solun` download command can be also used to download files from Solun.

 ### Basic Upload
 Upload a file: